 National Junior Honor Society

-Adviser: Sara Dunne
+Adviser: Sarah Dunne

 This is an organization that is chartered by the State of New Jersey.
 The qualifications are very stringent and students must meet multiple requirements to be considered for acceptance into this organization.
 A faculty council selects students using the following criteria: high standards of scholarship, service, leadership and character.
 All students who meet the academic requirements are encouraged to apply.
 Your application is scored on a rubric and will be reviewed by a committee.
 This will determine your acceptance status.